CartoDB/cartoframes/README.rst

 Common Uses
 ===========

-- Visualize spatial data programmatically as matplotlib images or embedded interactive maps
+- Visualize spatial data programmatically as matplotlib images, as notebook-embedded interactive maps, or published map visualizations
 - Perform cloud-based spatial data processing using CARTO's analysis tools
 - Extract, transform, and Load (ETL) data using the Python ecosystem for getting data into and out of CARTO
 - Data Services integrations using CARTO's `Location Data Streams <https://carto.com/platform/location-data-streams/>`__